MeltwaterArchive/dropwizard-scala/README.md

 JDBI
 ----

+  * Scala collections and `Option` as the return type for a result set (i.e. multiple rows of results).

+    Note: when returning a single row as an `Option`, you must use the `@SingleValueResult` annotation:

+    ```scala
+    @SqlQuery("select i from tbl limit 1")
+    @SingleValueResult
+    def headOption: Option[Int]
+    ```

-  * JDBI marshalling of Scala collections, `Option`, `BigDecimal`, tuples and case classes, in both method parameters and result types.
+  * Support for the `BigDecimal` and `Option` types as parameters and result column types.

-    Note: when returning a case class or tuple, the following constraints
+  * Support for returning a row as a case class or tuple, with the following
-    apply:
+    constraints:

       * selected columns must match up with constructor paramaters _positionally_.